gotchoices/MyCHIPs/lib/model3/doc/README.md

 ## Gotchas

 - Before running the simulation for the first time, make sure you ran `npm install` and exported the correct environment variables as indicated in the [setup instructions](/doc/sim-docker.md)
-- The Actions collection in the World DB is a shared queue where servers can tell eachother perform actions.
-No relation to our actions class.
-- Currently a user's id is unique only on their host server, while the peer_cid is unique to the world.
-This means two users with different peer_cids could have the same id on a server when one is downloaded as a peer.
-Kyle is working to make peer_cids the only identification needed and remove the need to download a user as a peer.
+- Currently a user's local id (p100x) is meaningful only on their host server and should not be shared outside the context of their own server.
 - If you modify the config before you run ./simdock shutdown, the command will not work correctly.
 Make sure you only make changes to config.dock after you kill a simulation.
 (For example, if you change from 10 sites to 4, then run ./simdock shutdown it will only destroy containers and data for the first 4 servers, but will leave all of the others)

 ## Glossary